blazejsewera/blog/src/pages/ravioli-process.md

 and they change it every season to offer the freshest ingredients possible.

-Their lunch consists of ravioli, but cheaper.
+Their lunch offer consists of ravioli, but cheaper.
-Their promotions are ravioli, but special.
+Their limited promotions are ravioli, but special.
 It is very refreshing to see such an honest business, which tells you **exactly** what you can expect.
 And you can expect quality ravioli every time you are here.